Ashes to Ashes (Wednesday Theatre)

-"Ashes to Ashes" is a 1966 Australian television play which screened as part of Wednesday Theatre.
-It was a comedy thriller.
+"Ashes to Ashes" is a 1966 Australian comedy thriller television play which screened as part of Wednesday Theatre on 27 April 1966 in Melbourne, on 4 May 1966 in Sydney, and on 11 May 1966 in Brisbane.

 Plot

 Paris Beaumont has a whirlwind romance with Barbara Manson, marries her, and takes her to his house in Port Campbell.
 When Barbara finds a case containing women's clothing she starts asking questions about his first wife's disappearance.